 The Iowa Rental Lease Agreements are formed between property owners/managers and tenants for the purpose of locking in the tenant’s obligation to pay rent for a set time.
 Without rental agreements, landlords would be at constant risk for tenants moving out, which would make planning and budgeting significantly more difficult.
 Additionally, rental contracts allow landlords to set binding rules regarding the property, helping to ensure rent is paid on time and the units are kept from damage.

-Association of Realtors Residential Lease Agreement – A document created by the Iowa Association of Realtors that can be used as either a standard one (1) year lease or as a non-terminating monthly based lease agreement.
+Association of Realtors Residential Lease Agreement – A document created by the Iowa Association of Realtors that can be used as either a standard one (1) year lease or as a non-terminating month-to-month contract.

 Download – Adobe PDF

-Commercial Lease Agreement – Outlines the rights and responsibilities of a landlord leasing a property to a commercial business as well as those of the business renting out the property.
+Commercial Lease Agreement – Outlines the rights and responsibilities of a landlord leasing a property to a business owner for one (1) to five (5) years.

-Lease to Own Agreement – A special type of lease agreement that comprises of provisions that permit a tenant to purchase a rental property from the landlord during or at the completion of the rental period.
+Lease to Own Agreement – A special type of lease agreement that combines elements from purchase agreements and standard leases.
+Gives tenants the option to purchase a rental property upon the lease’s expiration.

-Sublease Agreement – If the landlord so permits it, a tenant can use this form to rent out part or all of the property they are leasing from the landlord to a third party.
+Sublease Agreement – So long the landlord permits it, a tenant can use the form to rent out a leased property for all (or a portion of) of the lease.

 What is an Iowa Lease Agreement?